daypack-dev/daypack-lib/README.md

   - All automatic scheduling strategies are available for recurring tasks as well

+- Time pattern (more for __devs__)

-- Time pattern (similar to cron time expression)
+  - Functionally very similar to cron time expression, but strictly less general than cron expression

   - This can be used to specify "fuzzy" starting and ending time of tasks in scheduling reuqests, time profiles, and also recurrence starting times